-What does it mean to live independently at St John’s?
+What does it mean to live independently as part of our Service?

-How much does it cost to live in an almshouse apartment?
+How much does it cost to live in a St John’s alms apartment?

 There is a weekly maintenance charge, which includes a rental charge, heating and water rates.
-The charge also covers general repairs, cleaning of communal areas, gardening and landscaping.
+The charge also covers general repairs, cleaning of communal areas, gardening, and landscaping.
 Some people may be entitled to housing benefits.
 To speak to a member of our team about the cost of available alms-apartments, email email@example.com or call 01225 486402.

-Is there is social scene at St John’s?
+Is there a social scene at St John’s?

 Absolutely.
 There is a fantastic community atmosphere at St John’s that you can be involved in as much or as little as you wish.
 Examples of the sort of things on offer include Silver Swans Ballet, curry & quiz nights, themed evenings, musical events, book clubs, afternoon teas – all of which are organised by the residents’ social committee.